Peixe2b/A-Simple-Guessing-Game/README.md

 # Guessing Game

 My 3rd project done in Bash, made to test my knowledge.
-You have 5 attempts, will you be able to hit the number!
+You have 5 attempts, will you be able to hit the number?
 ## Learnings

 improved my bash skills, learned how to use while and many other useful things